General Overview#

 The GATT database developed with the Profile Toolkit is converted to a .c file and a .h file and included in the application project as a pre-build step when the firmware is compiled.
 Then, the GATT can be accessed with the Bluetooth stack GATT APIs or by a remote Bluetooth device.

-GATT XML
+GATT XMLGATT XML

-CMSIS and EMLIB
+CMSIS and EMLIB#

 The Cortex Microcontroller Software Interface Standard (CMSIS) is a common coding standard for all ARM Cortex devices.
 The CMSIS library provided by Silicon Labs contains header files, defines (for peripherals, registers and bitfields), and startup files for all devices.
 In addition, CMSIS includes functions that are common to all Cortex devices, such as interrupt handling, intrinsic functions, and so on.
 Although you can write to registers using hard-coded address and data values, it is recommended to use the defines to ensure portability and readability of the code.